rswestmoreland/Springbok/README.md

 - Prefork and graceful shutdown using Parallel::Prefork.
 - Hot deploy and unix domain socket using Server::Starter.

-Gazelle is suitable for running HTTP application servers behind a reverse proxy such as nginx.
+Springbok is suitable for running HTTP application servers behind a reverse proxy such as nginx.

 One can find a Benchmark here: